vanhm297/i-met-these-errors-while-coding-with-python/README.md

 Tbh I'm not sure how this error was solved.
 What I did just:

-+ search for answers on Stackoverflow but none of them helps
++ searched for answers on Stackoverflow but none of them helped
-+ ask my friend but she didn't reply
++ asked my friend but she didn't reply
-+ write some bad commands in Command Prompt then be terrified by what appeared next on the screen
++ wrote some bad commands in Command Prompt then be terrified by what appeared next on the screen
-+ shut down the computer and go to sleep
++ shut down the computer and went to sleep

 and the next day my code run magically :)???